flyyingzi/Neil_Test_Selenium_Python/README.md

 neilpytest
 ==========

-automated test by using code language python.
+Automated test by using code language python.